ptahproject/ptah/docs/faq.rst

 What is scope of Ptah?
 ----------------------

 Ptah aims to provide a framework which makes low level choices for developers so the programmer can get on with solving their problem on a unrealistic deadline.
-It is high level compared to Pyramid but lower level compared to something like Plone or Drupal.  ptah.cms will never require developers to have to participate in advanced CMS functionality such as staging, workflow or versioning; those will be optional and if support is required in data model we will ensure it is not required and that such features can be nullable (like ptah_cms_nodes.parent; its optional).
+It is high level compared to Pyramid but lower level compared to something like Plone or Drupal.  ptah.cms is a API it is not a CMS, it will not have advanced CMS functionality such as staging, workflow or versioning; those will be optional and if support is required in data model we will ensure it is not required and that such features can be optional (e.g. ptah_cms_nodes.parent).

-Ptah is a framework, implementation and set of opinions around the Pyramid web framework.
-It supports `URL dispatch`, `Traversal`, a SQL data model, pyramid view-level security, view/template composition system (which can use traversal), content heirarchy, multiple applications living in the same content heirarchy, a high level security policy (permissions, roles, and principals).
-Ptah ships as two separate applications, `Ptah Manage` (inside ptah) and `Ptah App`, ptah.cmsapp.
+Ptah is a framework, an implementation and set of opinions around the Pyramid web framework.
+It supports `URL dispatch`, `Traversal`, a SQL data model, pyramid view-level security, content heirarchy, multiple applications living in the same content heirarchy, a high level security policy (permissions, roles, and principals).

 Ptah Manage aims at provide 100% visibility into ALL aspects of your application and how its using the Ptah framework.
 Ptah Manage is about transparency of configuration for developers/administrators.
-Ptah App is about application developers and end users.
+Your App is what you write and solves your customers/end user problems.

 Where does Pyramid and Ptah differ?
 -----------------------------------

-Ptah has a view system built on top of Pyramid.
-Ptah has a config system that plays nicely with Pyramid.
+This needs to be fixed.
+A lot has changed nad Ptah only adds API and is practical "yet another library" which can be used from any Pyramid application.

 In Pyramid you must create a configurator and explicitly include/configure everything.
 Ptah has config step which can scan and load all modules on initialization.
 So if you have a module which defines a ptah entry-point in your setup.py; it will automatically get loaded.
 Any module with a ptah entry-point needs to be excluded for it *not* to be loaded.